 This plum chutney recipe makes sweet and tangy chutney, perfect enjoying with cold cuts and cheese, or wrapped up and given as a food gift.

 Plum chutney is an ideal way to preserve a glut of fresh plums, turning them into a tasty, sweet and spicy fruit chutney.
 Before starting this plum chutney recipe, check the plums over before you start cutting away any blemishes.
 Discard any that are very soft.
 When cooking the chutney make sure to boil it for long enough to allow most of the liquid to evaporate – it should have a thick jam-like consistency.
 Enjoy this plum chutney with cold cuts of meat or cheese.
-Alternatively, plum chutney also makes a wonderful homemade food gift.
+Alternatively, plum chutney also makes a wonderful homemade food gift (opens in new tab), just like our easy tomato chutney recipe (opens in new tab).
 Just seal in a jar and decorate with some ribbon or string.